nikhilsurfingaus/OPTokenBurnStationWeb3AppProject/README.md

 - **Metamask** is also integrated, enabling users to connect their Metamask wallet to burn OP Tokens, as a transaction with the server side
 Ethereum Deployed Solidty Smart Contract

-- **Sanity** Datastore is the schemaless backend that stores and query's JSON documents, and subscribe to real-time changes.
+- **Sanity** Datastore is the schemaless backend that stores and query's JSON documents including all users and their transaction history, and subscribe to real-time changes.
 It comes with a query API that uses the query language GROQ to quickly filter down to the documents exactly the data structured using those schemas.

 - **Hardhat** is the development environment that compiled and deployed this **dApp** on the Ethereum blockchain.